Alidantech/SearchComponent/README.md

 - It returns search results from the database in JSON format.
 - Provides a method to search from a single table.
 - Provides a method to search from multiple tables.

-## Table to Search Specification

-Specify the details of the table to search, including the table name and its columns.

-## Columns to Search Specification

-Specify the details of the columns that can be searched, including column names and their data types.